neocotic/int17/README.md

 ```

 ##### `options(selector, names, [...])`
-Creates option elements containing the messages for the specified `names` and appends the to all of
+Creates option elements containing the messages for the specified `names` and appends them to all
-the selected elements.
-All remaining arguments are used to replace indexed placeholders within the
+of the selected elements.
+All remaining arguments are used to replace indexed placeholders within
-message before it is returned.
+the message before it is returned.

 `names` can consist of a mix of strings and objects containing a `name` string and, optionally, an
 `args` list as well as a `value`.
 When used, the optional `args` property of a name object